-When the CD·AUX button is pushed with the system off and the USB memory inserted, the
+When the MEDIA button is pushed with the system off and the USB memory inserted, the system will turn on.

-If another audio source is playing and a USB memory is inserted, push the AUX button repeatedly until the center display changes to the USB memory mode.
+If another audio source is playing and a USB

+4-76 Monitor, heater, air conditioner, audio, phone and voice recognition systems memory is inserted, push the MEDIA button repeatedly until the center display changes to the USB memory mode.

-Next/Previous File and Fast Forward/Rewind:
+▶► Next/Previous File and Fast Forward/Rewind: